CloudLabsAI-Azure/hack-in-a-day-challenges/intelligent-document-processing/challenge-5.md

 ## Introduction

-Once invoice data is stored, finance teams want quick visual insights — such as total spending, vendor breakdowns, and invoice trends.
+Once invoice data is stored, finance teams want quick visual insights, such as total spending, vendor breakdowns, and invoice trends.
 Azure Storage integrates seamlessly with **Power BI** and **Excel**, enabling instant data visualization and reporting.

 In this challenge, you’ll visualize extracted invoice data using Power BI to create an invoice summary dashboard.